XDAathi/Tkinter-plot-program/README.md

 # Tkinter-plot-program
-A Basic Plotting program using Tkinter on python basic recreation of popular graphing site demos.
+A Basic Plotting program using Tkinter on python
+Most basic recreation of popular graphing site desmos.